2024 is the Year of Financial Data Intelligence

 Forward-thinking bankers recognize this and embrace it.
 They're willing to adopt digital solutions and keep their customer base, even if it means that some customers are less likely to visit the branch as a result.

 Another major argument of Digital Bank is that a truly digital bank negates the need for the phrase “omnichannel banking.”
 Skinner says that “banks should stop thinking of channels and just recognize that they are digital enabled.
-Call centres, ATMs, the branch, Internet, mobile … everything is digital enabled.”
+Call centers, ATMs, the branch, Internet, mobile … everything is digital enabled.”

 To a degree, it’s a point well taken.
 Once a bank is totally digital at its core, there won’t be fractured channels, each with their own set of information.
 There will just be the channel — the bank — and account holders can access that single channel through their various devices.

 However, until banks can implement a fully seamless digital core, the term “omnichannel” has meaning.
 This point surfaces when Skinner talks about a customer who inquires about a mortgage through various channels.
-He says, “the bank needs to recognise that as the customer moves through those channels, all the information … is carried across consistently through those channels.”
+He says, “the bank needs to recognize that as the customer moves through those channels, all the information … is carried across consistently through those channels.”
 In other words, the bank needs to adopt omnichannel banking.

 Perhaps it’s a matter of semantics, but it seems as though until banks arrive at the ideal Skinner mentions — a seamless digital core — the word “omnichannel” still has meaning.
 Either way, the ultimate goal is to create a single, cohesive banking experience.